 Software: Miro, Figma

-The solution is to help maintainers to work on the projects they care about by allowing users to add tips to their issues.
-We created the smoothest flow with the least amount of clicks for users.
+codeFair is a website that complements open source platforms to help maintainers to work on the projects they care about by allowing users to add tips to their issues.

 After users create an issue on the maintainer's repository, they can add a tip to encourage the maintainer to prioritize the issue.

-The maintainer gets an email notification that a tip has been added to an issue in her repository.
-Maintainers can organize their issues on codeFair by starring the issues, or sort by different ways, such as tip amounts or dates.
+The maintainer gets an email notification that a tip has been added to an issue in their repository.
+Maintainers can organize their issues on codeFair by starring the issues or sorting by different ways, such as tip amounts or dates.

-The initial idea was to create a bounty system to help open source consumers get their issues and requests faster and at the level of quality they seek.
+A bounty system is used to help open source consumers get their issues and requests faster and at the level of quality they seek.
 The users get to set criteria and offer price to the issues that they would like to get help with.
 The developers get to select issues and earn credits and money.
-However, after understanding the real circumstance through interviews, we pivoted our main stakeholder from the users to the maintainers.

-Solution for Key Finding 1 : With each issue submitted by an end user to the maintainer’s repo, codeFair will auto-generate a comment that notifies the end users that the maintainer is accepting tips and links them to codeFair where they can add their tip.
+With each issue submitted by an end user to the maintainer’s repository, codeFair will auto-generate a comment that notifies the end users that the maintainer is accepting tips and links them to codeFair where they can add their tip.

-Solution for Key Finding 2 : The individual page search bar is eliminated and the search bar in the navigation bar is the only search bar we keep.
+The individual page search bar is eliminated and the global search bar in the upper navigation is the only search bar we keep.

 Reliability, Trust, Fairness, and building a community are the core values of codeFair and what we want our users to feel.
 We did an Industry color research of our competitors before we develop the color palette for codeFair.

 This project has taught me how to communicate the process with people who have no knowledge in design.
 I worked with engineers and business people closely that I got to understand what their priorities are.
 I was also able to let them understand my point of view and deliver the design decision in a way that everyone could understand.